nathalie-raffray/Steering-Behaviours/README.md

 Simulated movement of shoppers and advertisers within a mall using steering behaviours

 Mall environment with shops on top and bottom, and tables, chairs and planters in between shops.
-The quantity and position of the tables, chairs and planters varies at each playthrough.
+The quantity and position of the tables, chairs and planters vary at each playthrough.

 **Shoppers**